OVERVIEW OF SYT SUMMER CAMPS

 SUMMER CAMP COVID-19 GUIDELINES:

 Masks are recommended but not required to participate in an SYT camp.

 A staff comprised of some of the finest theatre artists in the region.

 Classes to inspire and engage every student, from the beginner to the advanced.

 A welcoming environment that encourages each student no matter their skill level.

 Whether you are an aspiring performer or designer or just want to build confidence and make new friends, the Spartanburg Youth Theatre is the place to be!
 Camps are filled on a first-come, first-served basis.
 Please remember to register early, as many of our camps fill up quickly.

 FIRST DAY OF CAMP

-On your first day of a camp at SYT, you will check-in at the registration table.
-Once checked-in, parents are welcome to walk down their child on the first day and meet the instructor, however do not need to worry about staying for a meeting.
+On your first day of a camp at SYT, you will check-in with our staff at the entrance ramp to our space.
+Once checked-in, parents are welcome to walk down their child on the first day and meet the instructor, however, do not need to worry about staying for a meeting.
 All important information will be emailed to parent by the instructor after the first day.
 During camp, parents may leave or wait in the greenroom or hallway until camp is over.
 Tardy parents will need to make arrangements to catch up on any information missed, as it will be disruptive to the camp once it has begun.
 We encourage you to email questions to your teacher or come by outside of camp time to speak to the SYT Director.

 CLOSED CAMP POLICY